How to Host Multiple Go Lang Web Apps on a VPS

 - Reverse proxy requests to

-.
+foobar.appto port8898.
 Later on, we will set up our Go web app to run and listen at this port. - Respond with the text “Foo Bar” and a

-status code for requests towww.foobar.app
+200status code for requests towww.foobar.app.

-Change the ports Caddy listen to by editing the http_port
+Change the ports Caddy listen to by editing the http_port and https_port in the Caddyfile.

 |